WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 The enlighten.ui package contains classes controlling major aspects of the user interface.

-- **Authentication:** handles when user "authenticates" with a password (ctrl-A)
+- **`Authentication`**: handles when user "authenticates" with a password (ctrl-A)
-- BasicDialog
+- `BasicDialog`: is this even used?
-- BasicWindow: used exclusively(?) by [enlighten_layout](#enlighten_layout)
+- **`BasicWindow`**: used exclusively(?) by [enlighten_layout](#enlighten_layout)
-- Clipboard: responsible for interacting with the OS _system_ clipboard for copy-paste (_not_ the set of Measurement thumbnails)
+- `Clipboard`: responsible for interacting with the OS _system_ clipboard for copy-paste (_not_ the set of Measurement thumbnails)
-- Colors: encapsulates colors for graph traces
+- `Colors`: encapsulates colors for graph traces
-- DidYouKnowFeature: responsible for the pop-up tutorial at launch
+- `DidYouKnowFeature`: responsible for the pop-up tutorial at launch
-- FocusListener: used in detecting when QLineEdit fields are changed
+- `FocusListener`: used in detecting when QLineEdit fields are changed
-- GUI: utility methods relating to the GUI; should either grow or shrink
+- `GUI`: utility methods relating to the GUI; should probably either grow or shrink
-- GuideFeature: currently deprecated, idea is to interactively prompt user with "good spectroscopy practices" (think Microsoft's "Clippy")
+- `GuideFeature`: currently deprecated, idea is to interactively prompt user with "good spectroscopy practices" (think Microsoft's "Clippy")
-- HelpFeature: responsible for online help
+- `HelpFeature`: responsible for online help
-- ImageResources: used to access the various icons and images compiled-in from .rc files via rcc
+- `ImageResources`: used to access the various icons and images compiled-in from .rc files via rcc
-- **Marquee:** responsible for the "message bar" at the top of the screen
+- **`Marquee`**: responsible for the "message bar" at the top of the screen
-- MouseWheelFilter: prevents "mouse-wheel" events from affecting QVerticalSliders
+- `MouseWheelFilter`: prevents "mouse-wheel" events from affecting QVerticalSliders
-- **PageNavigation:** used for moving between Views (Scope, Settings, Hardware, Log, Factory) and Modes (Raman, Non-Raman, Expert)
+- **`PageNavigation`**: used for moving between Views (Scope, Settings, Hardware, Log, Factory) and Modes (Raman, Non-Raman, Expert)
-- ResourceMonitorFeature: added to track down a memory leak
+- `ResourceMonitorFeature`: added to track down a memory leak
-- ScrollStealFilter: helps detatch "mouse-wheel" events from accidentally scrolling QSpinBoxes and QComboBoxes
+- `ScrollStealFilter`: helps detatch "mouse-wheel" events from accidentally scrolling QSpinBoxes and QComboBoxes
-- Sounds: encapsulates ENLIGHTEN's (currently-limited) array of sound effects
+- `Sounds`: encapsulates ENLIGHTEN's (currently-limited) array of sound effects
-- **StatusBarFeature:** responsible for the configurable status bar at the bottom of the scope, showing spectral max, temperature, battery, etc
+- **`StatusBarFeature`**: responsible for the configurable status bar at the bottom of the scope, showing spectral max, temperature, battery, etc
-- **StatusIndicators:** responsible for the 3 "virtual LEDs" at the bottom-right of the screen (hardware, laser, temperature)
+- **`StatusIndicators`**: responsible for the 3 "virtual LEDs" at the bottom-right of the screen (hardware, laser, temperature)
-- **Stylesheets:** convenient access to CSS files for recoloring and styling widget appearance
+- **`Stylesheets`**: convenient access to CSS files for recoloring and styling widget appearance
-- **ThumbnailWidget:** responsible for creating the miniature graph "thumbnails" along the left-hand ENLIGHTEN "Clipboard", and responding to button events
+- **`ThumbnailWidget`**: responsible for creating the miniature graph "thumbnails" along the left-hand ENLIGHTEN "Clipboard", and responding to button events
 - TimeoutDialog
-- **VCRControls:** responsible for the "VCR control" buttons atop the control palette (Play/Pause, Stop, Save, Step, Step-and-Save)
+- **`VCRControls`**: responsible for the "VCR control" buttons atop the control palette (Play/Pause, Stop, Save, Step, Step-and-Save)

 ### enlighten.device